Owner of dog who attacked woman appeals for staffie’s life, demands $25k

 In his appeal, Taikato said he did not accept the charges against him.

-He said he and his ex-wife asked Bugaboo be restored to them and were “fearful for his life”.
+He said he and his ex-wife asked for Bugaboo to be restored to them and were “fearful for his life”.

 Taikato said it was “not right” for Bugaboo to die because of the “inconsiderate, inappropriate disrespect of some human who should know better”.